mwguerra/copy-file-content/README.md

 ## Support

-For any issues or feature requests, please [open an issue](https://github.com/mwguerra/copy-file-content-plugin/issues) on GitHub.
+For any issues or feature requests, please [open an issue](https://github.com/mwguerra/copy-file-content/issues) on GitHub.

 ## Author

 This plugin is developed by Marcelo W. Guerra.
 You can contact the author via email at [mwguerra@gmail.com](mailto:mwguerra@gmail.com) or visit his [website](https://mwguerra.com) for more information.

+## Contributors

+For simplicity, contributors are shown on the [GitHub repository page](https://github.com/mwguerra/copy-file-content/graphs/contributors).
+A heartfelt thank you to all the contributors who have helped make this plugin better!

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].